Stankonia: Recording

-The recording of Stankonia began in spring of 1999 and lasted for about a year.
-Owning a studio helped the band expand creatively, as the duo did not need to worry about time constraints that would occur with a rented studio.
+The recording of Stankonia began in the spring of 1999 and lasted for about a year.
+Owning a studio helped the group expand creatively, as the duo did not need to worry about time constraints that would occur with a rented studio.
 André 3000 observed, "You can sit there and fuck with just a kick and a snare all day long if you want to ...
 You're not working on the clock.
 Really, you're just working on your mind."
 Big Boi spent the majority of the recording time in the studio, while André 3000 worked at home, creating beats and experimenting with an acoustic guitar.
 One song that came from a jam session on the guitar was "Ms. Jackson", the album's second single.
 André 3000 also created song lyrics by writing words on the walls of his home: "I had planned to paint my house anyway; writing on the walls was just something I would do."
 One stray lyric on his wall eventually developed into "Gasoline Dreams".

 Much of the album was formulated during "vibe sessions" in which the group and producers would visit clubs in downtown Atlanta, select performers they saw, and invite them to the studio.
 They would then "sit around, smoke a few, drink a few", and create ideas for new songs.
 However, recording sessions became difficult as André 3000 grew tired of rapping on songs, which made Big Boi and the producers uneasy about how the music would sound.
 To maintain musical cohesion with Big Boi while continuing to expand his vocal palette, André decided to combine rapping with soul-inspired crooning, which had a major influence on Stankonias sound.
-"Snappin & Trappin'" features a guest appearance from then-unknown rapper Killer Mike.
+"Snappin & Trappin'" features a guest appearance from the then-unknown rapper Killer Mike.
 The rapper noted that while working with Outkast, he used the opportunity to try to "compete" with the duo to improve his rapping skills.
 Big Boi was impressed with Killer Mike's abilities, noting, "When I first heard him spit, his voice was just so commanding.
 He's a very intelligent guy."